Write images as DICOM files

 |Logical value that indicates whether to preserve the metadata

-String specifying whether the two-letter value representation (VR) code should be written to the file.
+Write two-letter value representation (VR) code to file.
+Possible values:

 Logical value indicating whether private data should